Yuan-Chang/ReactGallery/README.md

+# ReactGallery

+  * This is a demo for React Component

-# React-web-sample
+# How to run

-  * This is the react web sample to show how we put fond-end and back-end structures together.

-  * It integrated webpack, redux, redux-thunk and the npm run scripts to build production index.html.
+ * npm run dev